 Everyone has strong opinions about politics these days.
 Sometimes these feelings cause physicians to make big mistakes as they don’t entirely trust PSLF.

-Here’s an example of an anti-PSLF viewpoint tinged with political feelings:
+Here’s an example of an anti-PSLF viewpoint tinged with political feelings about the previous administration:

 “I don’t trust Trump worth a damn to make good on this promise of loan forgiveness, so I’m doing something about it because there’s no way he’s going to honor this.”